felixlu/awesome-stars/topics.md

 - [pchuri/confluence-cli](https://github.com/pchuri/confluence-cli) - A powerful command-line interface for Atlassian Confluence
 - [KnockOutEZ/wigolo](https://github.com/KnockOutEZ/wigolo) - The go-to web for your AI coding agent — local-first search, fetch, crawl & research over MCP.
 No API keys, no cloud, $0/query.
 Public beta.
-- [t8y2/dbx](https://github.com/t8y2/dbx) - 25 MB lightweight cross-platform database client for 90+ databases, including MySQL, PostgreSQL, SQLite, Redis, MongoDB, DuckDB, SQL Server, and Dameng.
-Built-in AI, MCP Server, CLI, desktop and Docke
+- [t8y2/dbx](https://github.com/t8y2/dbx) - 25 MB lightweight cross-platform database client for 100+ databases, including MySQL, PostgreSQL, SQLite, Redis, MongoDB, DuckDB, SQL Server, and Dameng.
+Built-in AI, MCP Server, CLI, desktop and Dock
 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
 Available on desktop, mobile and remote runtime.
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥ Coding agent with the IDE wired in.
 Built by Stencil Labs.
 - [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from 6K websites